toddsundsted/ktistec/README.md

 characters is better). *language* is any valid IETF BCP 47 language tag (e.g. "en-US" or "en").  *timezone* is any valid IANA time zone database string (e.g. "America/New_York").

+You can select an ActivityPub actor type.
+"Person" is the default.
+Other options are "Application", "Group", "Organization", and "Service".

 *Display name* and *summary* are optional.